-Defraud To practice fraud; to cheat or trick Deliberate To weigh ponder, discuss, regard upon, consider.
+To weigh ponder, discuss, regard upon, consider.
 As applied to a jury, the weighing of the evidence and the law for the purpose of determining the guilt or innocence of a defendant.

+Deliberately:

-Deliberately Willfully; with premeditation; intentionally; purposely; in cold blood.
+Willfully, with premeditation; intentionally; purposely; in cold blood.